Finding a Trusted Partner in Uhuru

 We Before Me (The Team Principle)

 At Uhuru, we value the organization’s success before we value the individual’s success.

-We still celebrate and applaud our unique qualities, but thinking of your team first (the “we”), means prioritizing our workloads and calendars based around what helps our team have the fewest roadblocks.
+We still celebrate and applaud our unique qualities, but thinking of your team first (the “we”) means prioritizing our workloads and calendars based around what gives our team the fewest roadblocks.
 Our team-first culture removes many common workplace inefficiencies, such as siloed communication and lack of transparency.
-A common question among us is “How can I help?” —Erin Cece (Head of Mergers and Integration)
+A common question among us is “How can I help?” — Erin Cece (Head of Mergers and Integration)

 Bring Your Whole Self to Work